What Is Embedded BI?

 Reveal is self-service business intelligence software enabling you to visualize your significant business metrics, like marketing performance, monitoring operational trends, and KPIs, and optimizing customer portfolios, in one centralized location.

 To show you how to achieve let’s quickly walk you through the steps of creating your own embedded BI dashboard in Reveal:

 You can create a dashboard by clicking/tapping on the + Dashboard or Create Dashboard (My Analytics) blue button.
 This will prompt the New Visualization dialog.
 Proceed to create a visualization using a data source.

 If your data source is not in the data sources list, select the + Data Source button in the top right-hand corner.
-A new dialog will appear, displaying all data source categories and the available data sources.
+A new dialog will appear, displaying all data source categories and available data sources.
 Feel free to scroll up and down until you see the data source you need.
-If your data source is a spreadsheet in a content manager, you will be able to select, for example, the specific sheet that you want to use in your visualization.
+If your data source is a spreadsheet in a content manager, you can select, for example, the specific sheet you want to use in your visualization.

-With Reveal, you can add many content sources, including Dropbox, OneDrive, Box, and Google Drive, which will allow you to browse any folders, files, or spreadsheets available in them.
+With Reveal, you can add many content sources, including Dropbox, OneDrive, Box, and Google Drive, allowing you to browse any folders, files, or spreadsheets available.
 In addition, you can also add SharePoint data sources, which means the ability to access any lists or libraries.

 Once your data source has been added, you will be taken to the Visualizations Editor.

 By default, the Column visualization will be selected.
 Reveal provides several options to customize the way your information is visualized; you can access the options by selecting the grid icon in the top bar.